nlgndnmz/COMPAS/README.md

 mergeCounts.pl -q benign.counts -t tumor.counts > benign_vs_tumor.counts \n\n";

-Note that the order of the parameters "-q" and "-t" above does not matter.
 Note that mergeCounts.pl writes its output to standard output, so directing this into a file (as above) is highly recommended.

 ###### Step 3